There is nothing more satisfying than taking and sharing good pictures of our children and grandchildren. Lauren Ackil can help with that!

 Washington Photo Safari is pleased to present this safari in street photography taught by Pulitzer Prize-winning photojournalist, Essdras Suarez.
 The goal of this photo safari is not only to help you make better images but to also help you tell stories with your images, thus creating more intricate and complex images.

 The area around DC’s iconic monuments, the Lincoln, Korean and Vietnam Memorials, visited by 20 million people per year, is fertile ground for street photography.

 By embracing the chaos of daily life and applying principles of layering, composition, decisive moments and other elements that go into making interesting images, you’ll be able to tell the story not only of the places we visit but of those people visiting as well.

-During this four-hour photo workshop taught by Pulitzer Prize-winning journalist Essdras Suarez, you’ll learn how to see the world around anew.
+During this three-hour photo workshop taught by Pulitzer Prize-winning journalist Essdras Suarez, you’ll learn how to see the world around anew.
 We’ll achieve this by observing human interaction as well as how people relate to their surroundings.
 We’ll play close attention to the quality of light as it strikes people and inert structures; thus affecting the feel of a photograph.
 We will also capture those candid moments that tell a story of human relationships.

 - You’ll learn to recognize patterns within the chaos and the mundane of everyday life.